-A. It is expected that upon completion of the program, PREP participants will apply to high-caliber doctoral training programs.
-It is also anticipated that institutional PREPs will help awardee institutions in achieving greater diversity in their doctoral programs, either through institutional change fostered by experience with the PREP program and/or through recruitment of successful PREP participants into those programs.
+It is expected that upon completion of the program, PREP participants will apply to research-focused doctoral degree programs (e.g., Ph.D. or M.D./Ph.D.) in biomedical fields.
+It is also anticipated that institutional PREP awards will help awardee institutions in achieving greater diversity in their doctoral programs, either through institutional change fostered by experience with the PREP program and/or through recruitment of successful PREP participants into those programs.

 Success of the institutional programs should be measured both quantitatively and qualitatively.
 Measurable outcomes may include, but are not limited to:

 Since PREP participants should have an interest in obtaining a research-focused higher doctoral degree as a condition of enrollment in the program, NIGMS expects that a successful PREP will provide the knowledge and skills such that the vast majority (e.g., greater than 75%) of its participants enter such programs within two years of completing PREP.
 Furthermore, with this expertise and experience, NIGMS expects that PREP participants who enter research-focused higher doctoral degree programs will complete the degree at rates comparable to or greater than students in similar disciplines at their institutions.
 Applicant institutions should design their program strategies within the context of the NIGMS's expectations and in line with their institutional settings and missions.